 Many patients worry about the costs of egg freezing.
 I look at it this way, where there’s a will there’s a way.
 How bad do you want to protect your future?
 How much do you value preventative medicine?
 How much could egg freezing actually save you in long run.
-Get creative, start looking for pharmaceutical drug discount programs, call your insurance company to find out what is really covered, research financing institutions and companies like Prosper Loan or Fertility Funds that have loan programs, or sign-up an interest-free credit card you can make diligent payments towards.
+Get creative, start looking for pharmaceutical drug discount programs, call your insurance company to find out what is really covered, research financing institutions and companies like Egg Funds or Future Family that have loan programs, or sign-up an interest-free credit card you can make diligent payments towards.
 Or maybe you ask your parents for help or start saving today for a future egg retrieval date.
 I encourage everyone to ask questions, do your homework, and talk to your clinic.
-Some fertility clinics like Spring Fertility in San Francisco may offers packaged deals for multiple cycles or a guaranteed pregnancy depending on your needs.
+Some fertility clinics may offers packaged deals for multiple cycles or a guaranteed pregnancy depending on your needs.
 It can’t hurt, don’t take no for an answer, only you care about you the most.

 Before my own fertility treatments, I knew very little about the true cost of medications and which drugs were necessary to complete a cycle.
 I just heard everyone say how “expensive” these hormones are.
 It can vary in so many ways.
 The clinic’s costs, the pharmacy choice, your insurance coverage.
 I was fortunate that my insurance covered these medications.
 I was told on several occasions how good my insurance plan is.
 I guess you can say this was one more affirmation that doing egg freezing now was the right choice for me.

 As I began researching, I learned that one round of these fertility medications used to stimulate the ovaries for two weeks can run in the thousand range for just one of the medications.
 I felt so blessed my insurance had good coverage and this was not the case in my situation.